greenelab/text_mined_hetnet_manuscript/manuscript.md

 This manuscript provides a set of label functions for our work.

 Most supervised classifiers used publicly available datasets for evaluation [@YWh6tPj; @DWpAeBxB; @szMMEMdC; @L9IIm3Zd; @115pgEuOr].
-These datasets are used equally among studies, but can generate noticable differences in terms of performance [@DR8XM4Ff].
+These datasets are used equally among studies, but can generate noticeable  differences in terms of performance [@DR8XM4Ff].
 Support vector machines were a common approach to extract GiG edges [@iiQkIqUX; @1B0lnkj35].
 However, with the growing popularity of deep learning numerous deep neural network architectures have been applied [@ibJfUvEe; @1H4LpFrU0; @bLKJwjMD; @P2pnebCX].
 Distant supervision has also been used in this domain [@WYud0jQT], and in fact this effort was one of the motivating rationales for our work.